-Grant RecipientsIn 2014, the Naples Children & Education Foundation awarded $13.8 million to improve the lives of underprivileged and at-risk children in Collier County.
-Annual grants totaling $7.7 million were given to thirty non-profit agencies and an additional $6.1 million was granted to support four multi-year, multi-faceted strategic initiatives aimed at continuing to fight against children's oral health diseases in remote areas of the county, providing out-of-school programs in Immokalee, improving children’s vision through screenings, eyeglasses and treatment; and the continuation of the children's hunger initiative.
+Grant RecipientsIn 2015, the Naples Children & Education Foundation awarded $11.9 million to improve the lives of underprivileged and at-risk children in Collier County.
+Annual grants totaling $8.1 million were given to over thirty non-profit agencies and an additional $3.8 million was granted to support three multi-year, multi-faceted strategic initiatives aimed at continuing to provide food to those in need, providing out-of-school programs in Immokalee, improving children’s vision through screenings, eyeglasses and treatment.

-The grant selection process is lead by a committee of nine trustees who work year round to determine how the funds raised at the Naples Winter Wine Festival can be used to make the greatest impact on the neediest children in our community.
+The grant selection process is led by a committee of eleven trustees who work year round to determine how the funds raised at the Naples Winter Wine Festival can be used to make the greatest impact on the neediest children in our community.

 2014-2015 Grant Committee